Eight Below: Plot

-In January 1993, Jerry Shepard, guide at an Antarctica research base of the National Science Foundation, is asked to take UCLA professor, Dr. Davis McClaren to Mount Melbourne to find a rare meteorite from Mercury.
-As the ice conditions are poor, the best way to the mountain is by dog sled.
+In January 1993, Jerry Shepard, guide at a National Science Foundation Antarctic research base, is asked to take UCLA professor Dr. Davis McClaren to Mount Melbourne to find a rare meteorite from Mercury.
+Since the ice conditions are poor, the best way to the mountain is by dog sled.

 Shepard and McClaren make it, but are called back to base camp due to an approaching storm.
-McClaren begs for more time, and Shepard gives him half a day, enough time to find a fragment of the meteorite.
+McClaren begs for more time and Shepard gives him half a day.
 En route back to base, McClaren slips down an embankment, breaking his leg and falling into freezing water.
 Shepard uses lead dog Maya to carry a rope to McClaren and pulls him out.
-They battle hypothermia, frostbite and near whiteout conditions as the dogs lead them to base.
-Once there, the entire human crew is immediately evacuated, while the dogs are left behind.
-Promised that their pilot will return shortly for the dogs, Shepard tightens their collars to ensure they cannot get loose.
-But because of the harsh weather conditions, an immediate rescue cannot be attempted.
+They battle hypothermia, frostbite, and near-whiteout conditions as the dogs lead them to base.

+At base, the human crew is immediately evacuated, while the dogs are left behind.
+Shepard, promised that the pilot will return shortly for the dogs, tightens their collars to ensure they cannot get loose.
+Because of the harsh weather conditions a rescue cannot be attempted.

-Back in the United States, Shepard tries to secure a plane to return and save the dogs, but no one is willing to finance the risky expedition.
-Five months later, Shepard makes one last attempt to get back.
-McClaren finally realizes the magnitude of his ingratitude and uses the remaining balance of his grant money to finance a rescue mission.
-They fear that there is little chance that any of the dogs could have survived this long, but they decide to try.
+Back in the United States, Shepard tries to return for the dogs, but no one is willing to finance the expedition.
+Five months later, Shepard makes one last attempt.
+McClaren realizing his ingratitude and uses the remainder of his grant money to finance the rescue.
+They fear there is little chance any of the dogs could have survived so long, but they decide to try anyway.

-The eight sled dogs – lead dog Maya, Old Jack, Shorty, Dewey, Truman, Shadow, Buck, and the young Max, wait in the freezing conditions for Shepard to return.
-After two weeks without eating, a gull flies near, prompting the dogs into action, and they all begin to break free, one by one.
-Old Jack, too weak by now, remains attached, and Maya stays to try to free him while the others chase the flock of gulls that have landed nearby.
-Maya sees Old Jack has given up, and she reluctantly leaves him behind when he shows no sign of wanting to leave the base.
-Maya joins up with the other dogs, and they all work together to attack the gulls and manage to kill a few, getting their first food in weeks.
+The eight sled dogs – lead dog Maya, Old Jack, Shorty, Dewey, Truman, Shadow, Buck, and the young Max – have been waiting in the freezing conditions for Shepard to return.
+After a few days without eating, the dogs are prompted into action as a gull flies near, and they all begin to break free, one by one.
+Old Jack, by now too weak, remains attached.
+Maya tries to free him, but reluctantly leaves him behind when he shows no sign of wanting to leave.
+Maya joins the other dogs, and together they catch a few birds, getting their first food in weeks.